ronaldoussoren/pyobjc/docs/apinotes/CoreGraphics.rst

 * ``CGDataProviderCreate``, ``CGDataProviderCreateDirectAccess``

-  These functions are not available when you build PyObjC on OSX 10.8, even when you run on earlier releases of OSX.
+  These functions are not available when you build PyObjC on macOS 10.8, even when you run on earlier releases of macOS.

 * ``CGPathCreateWithRoundedRect``, ``CGPathAddRoundedRect``